stougeiro/sourcerer-router/README.md

     */

     /*
-    ** If the shortcut not exists, the method will update */
+    ** If the shortcut exists, the method will update */
     Router::upsertShortcut(':id', '([0-9]{2})');